MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/troubleshoot/Refund-charges-miscalculated-for-partial-quantity-returned.md

 [!include [banner](../../includes/banner.md)]

-This topic provides troubleshooting guidance that can help when cashiers do not see the correct refundable charges calculated in point of sale (POS) based on the quantity of items returned.
+This topic provides troubleshooting guidance that can help when cashiers are shown incorrect refundable charges in point of sale (POS) based on the quantity of items returned.

 ## Description

-A customer returns a partial quantity of items purchased for a sales order that has line-level refundable charges, but instead of a partial refund all charges are shown as refundable in POS.
+A customer returns a partial quantity of items that were purchased for a sales order that has line-level refundable charges, but instead of a partial refund all charges are shown as refundable in POS.

 For example, a customer purchases a quantity of 5 items at $5 per item for total charges of $25 and returns 3 of out the 5 items.
 The cashier is then shown a $25 refundable charge in POS instead of the expected $15 based on the 3 quantity returned.